earik87/analyze-sorting-performance/README.md

 `python analyze_sorting_performance.py`

-Then one question need to be answered; size of the list to be sorted.
+It generates a list of random numbers to be sorted.
+For this, a certain list size needs to be given as an input.

 An example of script execution and performance results;
 ![image](https://user-images.githubusercontent.com/36437947/126866808-6bce5f8b-3b69-4f5c-bc2c-52668485e058.png)